RahulAshwanth/s_p_d/README.md

-# Spam Detection Using Machine Learning
+# SpamDetectAI: NLP & ML-Based Spam Classification Intelligent Message Filtering System
+# Author

+Rahul Ashwanth
 ## Project Overview
 This project implements a machine learning-based spam detection system.
 By utilizing a dataset of text messages labeled as "spam" or "ham" (non-spam), multiple machine learning algorithms are applied and compared to identify the most effective model for this task.
 The goal is to maximize classification accuracy while ensuring robustness and reliability.
 ## Key Features